Have you ever been scolded by your parents for not sitting up straight when you were a child? They were on to something.

 What Is Posture?

-posture is the position the way you hold your body is your posture.
-In dynamic posture, you hold yourself when you are moving, such as when you walk, run, or bend over to pick something up.
+Posture is the position the way you hold your body is your posture.
+In dynamic posture, you have yourself when you move, such as walking, running, or bending over to pick something up.

 When you are sitting, standing, or sleeping, your static posture is how you hold yourself when you are not moving.